Vehicle History Reports

-A vehicle history report (VHR), also referred to as a VIN check, used car report, or car history report, is a detailed document that provides information about the history of a particular vehicle.
-In order to obtain a VHR to get a car history, you'll need to know your vehicle identification number (VIN).
+A vehicle history report (VHR), also referred to as a VIN check, VIN number check, or VIN lookup, is a detailed document that provides vehicle information about the history of a particular car, boat, truck or RV.
+In order to obtain a VHR to verify a car's history, you'll need to know your vehicle identification number (VIN).

 How Do I Find My Vehicle Identification Number (VIN)?

-Do I Need a VHR if I'm Buying a Car?
+Do I Need a VIN Check if I'm Buying a Car?

 Vehicle history reports can make purchasing a car less of a gamble.
-Why roll the dice when you can actually know exactly what you are buying with a VIN search?
+Why roll the dice when you can actually know exactly what you are buying by doing research on a VIN number?
 Obtaining a report is as simple as verifying the VIN number and hopping on a computer.

-Do I Need a VHR if I'm Selling a Car?
+Do I Need a VIN Number Check if I'm Selling a Car?